James Outman Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have a 3.93 team ERA that ranks 10th across all league pitching staffs.
+- The Rangers have a 4.00 team ERA that ranks 12th among all MLB pitching staffs.

-- Heaney (6-6) gets the starting nod for the Rangers in his 19th start of the season.
-He's put together a 4.43 ERA in 91 1/3 innings pitched, with 97 strikeouts.
+- Dunning makes the start for the Rangers, his 14th of the season.
+He is 8-2 with a 2.91 ERA and 63 strikeouts through 99 2/3 innings pitched.

-- In his last appearance on Saturday against the Cleveland Guardians, the left-hander tossed 5 1/3 scoreless innings while surrendering six hits.
+- In his most recent outing on Tuesday against the Tampa Bay Rays, the righty tossed seven innings, giving up two earned runs while surrendering five hits.

-- The 32-year-old has amassed a 4.43 ERA and 9.6 strikeouts per nine innings in 18 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.